-This 12-week research experience provides fellows an exceptional opportunity to work in a DOE national laboratory with some of the world's most respected scientists.
+This 12-week experience gives fellows an exceptional opportunity to work in a DOE national laboratory with some of the world's most respected scientists.
 Fellows use the time to learn new skills and expand their research capabilities beyond their thesis study areas.
-It also gives them rare insight into how their scientific interests advance research critical to the nation.
+It also gives them insights into how their scientific interests advance research critical to the nation.

 Fellows complete at least one practicum, usually over the summer during their first two years in the program.
 They can go to any of the four national defense laboratory sites: